 Google places a strong focus on photography, and in particular the algorithms behind the tech.
 Adding a second telephoto lens with 2x optical zoom the Pixel 4 could be unbeatable in this regard in 2019.

-These being Google phones, and flagships at that, we can already guarantee two things we'll see in the Pixel 4 and 4 XL: first, Android 10.0 Q, which we expect to launch in August 2019; and second, the brand-new Qualcomm Snapdragon 855 chip that was unveiled in December, successor to the Snapdragon 845 seen in the current generation of Pixels.
+These being Google phones, and flagships at that, we can already almost guarantee two things we'll see in the Pixel 4 and 4 XL: first, Android 10.0 Q, for which the Developer Preview is now available and should be followed by the final release in August 2019; and second, the brand-new Qualcomm Snapdragon 855 chip that was unveiled in December, successor to the Snapdragon 845 seen in the current generation of Pixels.

 With this processor integrating support for 5G networks, it's possible we could see the first 5G-enabled Google phone in the Pixel 4, though adding the tech has implications on both price and design.
 We suspect this may be a feature reserved for the XL model, though in 2018 the spec of the two was much closer than we've seen previously.

-We'd expect to see Google expand the available storage options, with many phones now available in 256- or even 512GB capacities, or to add a microSD slot.
-We'd also like to see Google boost the RAM from 4GB up to 6GB or even 8GB, since 4GB seems like a paltry amount for a flagship in 2019.
+We'd also like to see Google expand the available storage options, with many phones now available in 256- or even 512GB capacities, or to add a microSD slot.

 When is the Pixel 4 coming out?